 The only problem?
 When I eventually became “the content person” at Element Three, I realized that writing good content is a completely different skill set than managing a content marketing program and strategy.

-55% of marketers say blog content creation is their top inbound marketing priority.
+70% of marketers are investing in content marketing, and nearly 40% of marketers say content marketing is a very important part of their overall marketing strategy.
 Which means that in order to create quality content at scale, you can’t just rely on good writers—you need someone to own (or, at the very least, think about) content operations, too.

 What is content operations?